StructuredWarnings

 minitest/test by adding the

-and assert_no_warn
+assert_warn and assert_no_warn assertions.

 Known Issues